 Scholarships: Partial scholarships are available.
 Students receiving these scholarships will pay $500 to cover the costs of medicine making supplies for the apothecary they receive.
 People of color who live in/are from New Orleans will be prioritized.
 If you are interested in applying for a scholarship, please fill out this form in addition to the regular school application below.

 Refund Policy: Students will be able to receive a full refund, minus their deposit, up to the first day of school.
 If a student needs to withdraw due to extenuating circumstances up to 14 days of the first day of class, they will receive half of their paid tuition minus their deposit.
 If they withdraw after this point, students will not receive a refund.

 Certification: Graduates who attend the full program will receive a certificate stating that they completed the program and are qualified to pursue further education.

 Attendance: Students may only miss 12 hours of class in order to receive a certificate and to qualify for further education.

 Location: The classroom and garden space are located in the St. Claude neighborhood.
 All field trips will be to locations in the city and surrounding areas.

-Additional Costs & Time Commitment: Students will need to purchase a few books and tools for medicine making.
+Additional Costs: Students will need to purchase a few books and tools for medicine making.
 This shouldn’t cost more than $100.
 There will also be the cost of gas money for field trips.
-Please ensure that you will have enough time set aside to spend on studying and working on projects outside of class.

 Inclusivity Policy: At the Samara School of Community Herbalism, we value diversity.
 In our selection of students, we do not discriminate against individuals of any class, race, gender, ethnicity, sexual orientation, religious or spiritual beliefs or nationality.
 We understand that oppression and injustice have a negative impact on health.
 Likewise, we know that the intersection of various forms of oppression creates complex obstacles to healing.